Bartekkur1/janpa/README.md

 ![janpa-logo](https://github.com/Bartekkur1/janpa/blob/master/images/janpa-logo-small.png "Logo")

-### Janpa is ultra lightweight PHP MVC framework.
-Created for my school project and because other PHP frameworks had lots of things that I didn’t used at all and some that I couldn't find usage for.
+### Janpa is an ultra lightweight PHP MVC framework.
+Initially created for my school project I have decided to published it due to the fact that most of the frameworks contain a lot of redundant utilities that inevitably slow down your application.
 Whole janpa framework have around 600 lines of code.
 Framework uses built-in library that contains routing and few super classes.

 <hr>

-### Instaling
+### Installation
   This version do not contain any frontend pages :(
-  1. Download repo
+  1. Clone repository
-  2. Setup your server (I uses xampp) and drop all files there
+  2. Setup your server and drop all files there
   3. Update your config.ini file for database connection
   4. Delete example controllers & models (optional)
   5. Done, ready to go!
 <hr>

-### Here's how directory looks like.
+### Here's how the directory looks like.
 Htaccess isolates app directory from unwanted access.
-In app directory lies everything, models, controllers and the most important config.ini file where database password is stored.
-Public directory don't have htaccess so it can be accessed by everyone, our images and stylesheet.
-Index in main directory is our routing page, we will write all paths there.
+The application directory contains everything, models, controllers and the most important config.ini file where database password is stored.
+Public directory is a storage for our images and stylesheet and it doesn't have htaccess making it accessible for everyone.
+Index in main directory is our routing page we will be writing all paths there.

 * app
   * controllers